giantswarm/docs/swarmdocs/content/guides/your-first-application/golang.md

 +++
-title = "Your first application — in Go" description = "Your first Go application on Giant Swarm, using your own Docker container and connecting multiple components." date = "2015-02-03" type = "page" weight = 50 categories = ["basic"]
+title = "Your first application — in Go" description = "Your first Go/Golang application on Giant Swarm, using your own Docker container and connecting multiple components." date = "2015-02-04" type = "page" weight = 50 categories = ["basic"]
 +++

-# Your first application — in Go on Giant Swarm
+# Your first application — in Go

 This tutorial guides you through the creation of an application using two interlinked components and a custom Docker image.
 The core is a Golang server.
 Additionally, a Redis server is used as a temporary data store and we connect to an external API.